TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtensionManagement.rst

  - :Key:
          packagePath
    :Description:
          Path to the package.
-Can be used to determine, if the extension is local or global scope.
+Can be used to determine, if the extension is in the local :file:`typo3conf/ext` or system :file:`typo3/sysext` scope.

  - :Key:
          composerManifest